Haunted Apartment Stairwell That Loses One Floor a Year

 I did not return to my unit that night.

 Outside, the footsteps ceased.
-I slept at a friend’s place and woke with the sense of being counted.
+I slept at a friend’s place and woke with the uneasy sense of being tallied.

 The next morning, I went to the town library.